Faculty and Teaching Assistants

 Accessing Materials Online

-If you are working remotely, the best way to access online library materials is through EZ Proxy.
-You may also use SonicWall Secure Remote Access.
+If you are working remotely please review our guide on "Using the Library Off-Campus".
 If you have trouble accessing materials, please report a problem.

 Book Pick Up and Digitization